 NOTE: These instructions apply to all mower decks with gear-driven blades.
 Refer to DS52 Mower Deck Lubrication in this section for the DS52 deck with belt-driven blades.
-Refer to Mower Deck Spindle Lubrication in this section for the DS42 Belt Drive deck with belt-driven blades.
+Refer to Mower Deck Spindle Lubrication in this section for mower decks with belt-driven blades.